NFL Week 14 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the complete 2020 NFL Week 14 schedule including TV channels, start times, and information on how to watch all of this week’s games.
+See below for the complete 2020 NFL Week 14 schedule including TV channels, start times, and information on how to watch all of today’s games.
 Here are PFT’s Week 14 power rankings and week 14 2020 picks.

 Still need fantasy help?
 We’ve got you covered